• Skip to main content

 Hell’s Bay Professional Review

-After many months researching on the internet and talking with other hardcore anglers/guides about the quality of these boats, I had to investigate further.
-One thing I couldn’t help but notice was some of the best guides in the world were all operating out of Hell’s Bay Boats.
-Coming out of my second Maverick Mirage, I needed a skiff that drafted much less.
-My next skiff had to be lighter, easier to pole, have more dry storage, drafted less than 6″ of water and safely handle open water.
-I narrowed my search down to a Hell’s Bay Professional or a Waterman, which are advertised to draft 4.5″ loaded.
 I fished a Flood Tide out of the Professional and was blown away by the capabilities of this boat!
-Crossing a large bay that was stacked up with two footers comfortably and then poling in just inches of water with three grown men, I knew the Pro would be the perfect fit for me and my clients.
-As luck would have it, I had the opportunity to buy a close to new Hell’s Bay Professional from a friend and fellow guide who was looking to move into a bigger skiff to accommodate his evolving fishing style.
+After crossing a large bay stacked with two-footers in comfort, then poling in just inches of water.
+I knew the Pro would be the perfect fit for both me and my clients.
+As luck would have it, I soon had the opportunity to purchase a nearly new Hell’s Bay Professional from a friend and fellow guide who was ready to step into a larger skiff to better suit his evolving fishing style.

 Hell's Bay Professional